 Following a site search over a number of years the former Bowring sports ground site was identified as the proposed site for the school.
 Any proposal to develop the site for a new school is subject to planning approval, which will include a public consultation.

-Currently the EFA is in the process of making a detailed feasibility study.
-This involves carrying out a variety of surveys and drawing up outline plans to check that a school building of the required size can fit on the site and investigating other constraints and requirements of the site.
-This includes consulting with the various external bodies that may have a view on the possible development of the site.
+The EFSA has undertaken a detailed feasibility study.
+This involved carrying out a variety of surveys and drawing up outline plans to check that a school building of the required size can fit on the site and investigating other constraints and requirements of the site.

-The technical team are continuing to develop the proposals for this site, this includes continued pre-planning dialogue with Greenwich Local Planning Authority (the LPA) and other statutory bodies e.g. the Environmental Agency.
-The feasibility study is not finalised until the pre application planning process is completed, once this is concluded the next step will be to appoint a contractor.
-Once appointed the contractor will develop the detailed proposals required for a planning application, which will include conducting public consultation prior to the submission of a planning application.
+The detailed feasibility study also included a pre-planning dialogue with Greenwich Local Planning Authority (the LPA) and other statutory bodies e.g. the Environmental Agency.
+The pre application planning process is now concluded, and the ESFA is considering the best way to move forward in developing detailed proposals required for a planning application, which will include conducting public consultation prior to the submission of a planning application.
 There will then be formal consultation managed by the LPA as part of their assessment of the planning application.
-We do not envisage pre-planning consultation to start before the beginning of 2017.
+We do not envisage planning consultation to start until late summer/ autumn 2017.

 The wider site is within a flood plain and therefore dictates the available area that a new school could be located on.
-A flood risk engineer is engaged to liaise with the Environment Agency to ensure existing flood defences are not compromised by the proposed new building and are adequate to protect the new building from flooding.
+A flood risk engineer was engaged to liaise with the Environment Agency to ensure existing flood defences are not compromised by the proposed new building and are adequate to protect the new building from flooding.
+The consultation with the Environment Agency will continue throughout the full planning application process.

 The plan is to access the site from Eltham Road and we have engaged a transport specialist to assess the impact of developing a new school on the local transport network.
 This will include taking account of other local developments and their impact on the proposals.

-Once feasibility is complete and we move into detailed design we shall undertake air quality assessments.
+During the detailed design of the proposal we shall undertake air quality assessments.
 This will allow us to identify appropriate mitigation measures required for the site and proposed structures.

-An Acoustics Engineer has been engaged to identify what impact a permanent school building might have on the environment.
-The engineer will inform the design to ensure that mitigation measures are implemented where possible and this information will form part of the planning application in due course.
+An Acoustics Engineer will be commissioned during the detailed design phase to further identify what impact a permanent school building might have on the environment.
+The engineer will inform the design to ensure mitigation measures are implemented where possible and this information will form part of the full planning application.

-We have been searching for a site since 2013.
+An extensive search site was undertaken in regard to the project.
 The analysis of the site search of over 35 sites will form part of the planning submission and will be available once submitted.

 An analysis of the proposed new building including proposed mass and sizing will be undertaken as part of the detailed design stage prior to a planning application.